fbraza/FruitDetect/README.md

 But a specific work has to be done with supermarket managers to build their own useful metrics.

-Those metrics could be available according different time periods: daily, weekly, monthly …, allowing to to measure evolution.
+Those metrics could be available according different time periods: daily, weekly, monthly …, allowing to measure evolution.

 The speed of the process could be monitored too as the customers should not suffer from unusual wait.

-To build a deep confidence in the system is a goal which must not be neglicted.
+To build a deep confidence in the system is a goal which must not be neglected.

 ### To conclude